MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/android/index.md

 ## Overview
 The purpose of this demonstration is to experience an end-to-end flow:

-1. A scaffold application - an application that is pre-bundled with the MobileFirst client SDK, is registered and downloaded from the MobileFirst Operations Console.
+1. A sample application that is pre-bundled with the MobileFirst client SDK is registered and downloaded from the MobileFirst Operations Console.
 2. A new or provided adapter is deployed to the MobileFirst Operations Console.
 3. The application logic is changed to make a resource request.